umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

 #### Bad

 Because, by default, the content object is passed to views, one can be tempted to add view-related properties to the model.
-Some properties that do _not_ belong to a _content_ model would be (these are actual ideas that have been discussed by Models Builder users):
+Some properties that do _not_ belong to a _content_ model would be (these are actual ideas that have been discussed by ModelsBuilder users):
 * A `HomePage` property that would walk up the tree and return the "home page" content item
 * A `Menu` property that would list the content items to display in a top menu
 * etc.